By Todd Mosser

 While this might not seem like strictly a marketing concern, if the market for your area of practice is saturated or already has a big player, you will have difficulty getting seen online.

 Why?
 Because in this situation, it will be difficult to rank well for the keywords and longtail keywords that people looking for your services use to find you, or lawyers like you.
 Also, Google Ads will be much, much more expensive because of the competition for those keywords and longtail keywords.

 How to know whether you can compete in your chosen market?
 Do some research, and not just online – big players often have billboards and commercials on local TV stations to reach their local market, in addition to their online marketing efforts.

 If you don’t see any big players for your area of practice, google it as if you are a potential client looking for your help.
 Who comes up?
 What does their site look like?
 Do they blog?
 A tool like Ahrefs can tell you what other keywords those sites rank for, and whether you can easily rank for those or not.

 Again, marketing a law firm has nothing to do with the practice of law, so this is probably not something you’ve been trained to think about.
 The upshot is, you could be the best XYZ lawyer in town, but if no one knows about you because the local market in XYZ law is saturated, you will not be able to attract clients.

 Think about your skillset – is there anything you can offer clients that no one else can?
 I was very fortunate to start my career in government, handling appellate matters, and I was able to open my own law firm practicing appellate law, a pretty narrow area of practice with few competitors.
 What can you do to differentiate yourself from the hundreds of attorneys in your location?

-DO work with a web developer and SEO specialist to refine your online presence and convert viewers to clients.
+DO work with a web developer and SEO agency to refine your online presence and convert viewers to clients.

 DON’T let your website act as merely an online business card.